 Early Learning, Primary and Secondary Schools

-It is important for ITE students to be aware of the purpose and process of developing RAPs through Narragunnawali so that they may feel equipped to participate in – or even drive – RAP initiatives as part of their practical teaching experience and more permanent teaching careers.
+ITE students should know about the purpose and process of developing RAPs through Narragunnawali.
+It might encourage them to participate in – or even drive – RAP initiatives in their practical teaching experience and teaching careers.

-Explore the interactive Who has a RAP? map on the Narragunnawali platform to learn about those schools and early learning services across the country who have engaged with the Narragunnawali RAP development process
+The Who has a RAP? map shows schools and early learning services across the country with RAPs.

 Tertiary Educational Institutions

-Tertiary educational institutions are encouraged to develop RAPs through Reconciliation Australia's wider workplace RAP program, which provides a meaningful and practicable framework for organisations to support the national reconciliation movement.
-No matter where a tertiary educational institution is at on its reconciliation journey, it can be supported to develop one of four types of RAP— Reflect, Innovate, Stretch or Elevate.
-Visit www.reconciliation.org.au/reconciliation-action-plans/ for more information.
+It gives organisations a meaningful and practical framework to support the national reconciliation movement.
+Even if you’re on your reconciliation journey, you can develop one of four types of RAP: Reflect, Innovate, Stretch or Elevate.

-You can also search for examples of tertiary educational institutions that currently have a published RAP here: www.reconciliation.org.au/reconciliation-action-plans/
+You can also search for examples of tertiary educational institutions with a published RAP.